dmitriid/dmitriid.com/content/blog/2016/10/javascript-tools.md

 1. Should you even allow publishing a module that has the same name as an intenal one?
 2. If `npmjs` is confusing, how is `fs` *not* confusing?
 3. If thousands of packages depend on it, how can you remove it considering the SNAFU you had just several months prior?

+## npm devs are clueless? (added 2016-12-27)

+Event though npm is a rather nice package manager, its devs often behave like they haven't got a clue as to what's happening, or how development should happen.

+### Performance drop by 40% or more

+At one point `npm` implemented a new progress bar which slowed down installation speeds by 40% and more.
+See [related issue](https://github.com/npm/npm/issues/11283).
+Worse still, it was now enabled by default (disabled by default in the previous version).

+You've got to love some comments from the npm dev team:

+{{% quote %}}
+I've been aware of this as an issue for a while and the fix was literally 10 minutes or so of effort, but it hadn't bubbled up in priority as I hadn't realized how big an impact it was having.
+{{%/ quote %}}

+Or, in a [related issue](https://github.com/npm/npm/issues/8826#issuecomment-155762361) (this appeared _after_ the release):

+{{% quote %}}
+Profiling would be grand...
+Put together a minimal benchmark to work against...
+Ideally I'd like this benchmark to be 2.x and 3.x compatible so we can directly compare different parts.
+{{%/ quote %}}

+### We break your stable branch, we're not going to fix it

+Look at [this issue](https://github.com/npm/npm/issues/14042).
+Here's the problem:

+- `npm shrinkwrap` works on `3.10.7`
+- It crashes on `3.10.8`
+- Because the npm devs introduced _a regression_ in a _patch release_
+- The devs _would not fix the regression_ because _this is a stable branch, and only critical and security fixes go into it_

+I leave this with no comments

+### Semantic versioning all the way!
+Not!

+NPM swears by [semantic versioning](https://docs.npmjs.com/getting-started/semantic-versioning).
+The CLI will even warn you if your packages do not conform to the SemVer.

+Meanwhile, npm project itself couldn't care less about semantic versioning.

+You may wish to check any of the changelogs for any release, including patch releases (for example, [4.0.2](https://github.com/npm/npm/blob/4639b0eed8db92c8872011d4affd10c498b3b9db/CHANGELOG.md)).

+- New features in patch releases?
+Check
+- Breaking changes in patch releases?
+Check
+- Breaking changes in minor releases?
+Check

+And this really leads to the following question:

 ## Can we even trust our core tools?